 Socially Responsible Investing and Environmental, Social and Governance Investing have both risen in popularity among socially conscious investors.
 Learn the basics of each, how they differ and which option is best for your investment strategy.
+To find the right investment strategy for your situation, consider talking to a financial advisor.

 Socially Responsible Investing (SRI) is a type of investing that keeps in mind the environmental and social effects of investments and strives to make positive impacts in both areas.
 SRI investing is also known as green or ethical investing.
 There’s also a category of SRI investing called impact investing, which focuses on making positive social impacts via investing.
 SRI investing is a more active method in that investors can opt out of certain investment opportunities based on whether a company meets these standards.

-Investors can take part in SRI investing via buying stocks in individual companies with socially or environmentally responsible missions or practices.
+Investors can take part in SRI investing by buying stocks in individual companies with socially or environmentally responsible missions or practices.
 They can also invest in a wider swath of SRI-friendly companies via an SRI-focused ETF.

 Environmental, Social and Governance Investing (ESG) refers to investing in companies that fit within the ESG framework.
 More specifically, investors in this discipline consider how environmental, social and corporate governance impact how well an investment does in the market.
 Most specifically, this type of investing considers how these three factors affect the performance of an investment and, therefore, an investor’s returns.